 The recovery process helps to get only your operating system files back and not personal files and settings.
-Windows 10 is being updated on a regular basis and it is good practice to make a recovery drive every six months.
+Windows 10 is being updated regularly and it is good practice to make a recovery drive every six months.

-You may either use an external USB drive or a hard drive partition of your own system to make a recovery disk.
+You may either use an external USB drive or a hard drive partition of your system to make a recovery disk.

 Just perform the following steps to make a recovery drive:

-Type “Create Recovery Drive” in Windows search Box.
+Type “Create Recovery Drive” in the Windows search box.

 When the tool opens, just back up your system files to a location where you want.

 Please notice that all data on the drive that is converted to a recovery drive will be erased.
-The drive should have a minimum of 8 GB storage space.
+The drive should have a minimum of 8 GB of storage space.

 Furthermore, after installing Windows 10, there are several other things to do, such as protecting your account, making user account access settings, etc.

 We are trying to update this page regularly by adding those things in the future.

-Soon after installing the Windows 10, the important things are to be accomplished are, perform Windows 10 update, update and install necessary drivers, install important security and productive software you want, configure Windows for default application usage, change Windows privacy settings as you required, properly configure startup applications, create backup settings, set up optimum power plan, change appearance settings as you like and make a recovery drive.
+Soon after installing Windows 10, the important things to be accomplished are, to perform a Windows 10 update, update and install necessary drivers, install important security and productive software you want, configure Windows for default application usage, and change Windows privacy settings as you required, properly configure startup applications, create backup settings, set up optimum power plan, change appearance settings as you like and make a recovery drive.

-After installing and Windows 10, most of the basic drivers will automatically be installed.
-Usually, basic drivers are for Audio, Chipset, Graphics, Input devices, Network, and storage devices.
+After installing Windows 10, most of the basic drivers will automatically be installed.
+Usually, basic drivers are for Audio, Chipset, Graphics, Input devices, Networks, and storage devices.

-But sometimes these drivers may not enough for utilizing the complete functionality of the devices attached.
+But sometimes these drivers may not be enough for utilizing the complete functionality of the devices attached.
 In this case, it is better to download the required drivers from the device manufacturer’s website.